-Spectrum is a USG-recognized student group at Case Western Reserve University.
+Spectrum is a UDC-recognized student group at Case Western Reserve University.
 Spectrum aims to provide an environment where LGBTQQIA (lesbian, gay, bisexual, transgender, queer, questioning, intersex, and allied) persons can socialize, learn, and grow.
 It is operated by and serves the needs of undergraduate students.
-Contact: Presidents

-QGrad is a graduate and professional association for lesbian, gay, bisexual, transgender, queer, and ally (LGBTQA+) students.
-QGrad hosts events and workshops on topics such as navigating workplace politics as a LGBT student, domestic violence awareness for same-sex partners, and other personal and professional development sessions.
-Contact: QGrad@case.edu
+QGrad is a graduate and professional association for lesbian, gay, bisexual, transgender, queer, asexual, and all students along the sexual orientation and gender identity spectrum (LGBTQA+) and allied students.
+QGrad hosts events and workshops on topics such as navigating workplace politics as a LGBT student, intimate partner violence awareness for same-gender partners, and personal and professional development sessions.